Natural Hybrid SPC

 ● Additional underlayment is not recommended and may void your warranty.
 When installing SPC/Rigid Core without attached underlay backing it should be a high-density underlay not over 1.5mm thick.

-● Mix planks from several different cartons to ensure a random appearance.
+● Mix planks from three different cartons to ensure a random appearance.

 ● SPC/Rigid Core is waterproof but not a moisture barrier.
 Water can damage the sub floor by penetrating around the perimeter of the floor, or high moisture levels below your floor can migrate through the joint of the SPC and cause a condition called blushing.
 Water damage and associated conditions are not warranted.